 Please be sure you meet the appropriate technical requirements for an online course.
 The University of Nevada, Reno uses Canvas (called WebCampus at our University) for its online classes.
 Students enrolled in Online Learning classes will need access to a computer, access to the Internet, and a supported Web browser.

 If you are registered for an online course, it is assumed that you have the basic computer skills necessary for participating in and completing a class online.
 Knowing how to use email and navigate the Internet is essential.
 Familiarity with your computer, its programs, and its operating system will help you succeed as an online student.
 Students must be able to send messages to their instructor, upload attachments, post assignments, communicate with other students, and navigate the course site.
 Your instructor should not be relied upon as a technical tutor for the course.

 Each version of Canvas supports specific browsers.
 It is very important that you use a compatible browser and configure your browser settings to work effectively with WebCampus.
-Browser information is available on the IDT website.
+Browser information is available on the Canvas Community website.